 Council Tax Reduction

-From 1 April 2013 council tax reduction (sometimes called council tax support) replaced council tax benefit, which has been abolished.
+Council tax reduction (sometimes called council tax support) replaced council tax benefit, which was abolished in April 2013.

 If you do not understand the way the council tax reduction scheme has been applied in working out your council tax bill, you must speak to your local council.
 Their contact details will be on the bill.